 Parker Kane is an American beatboxer, musician, speaker, and podcast host.
-He is best known for his viral videos beatboxing with a McDonald’s cup, his cover videos on YouTube, and his podcast UPBEAT with Parker Kane.
+He is notorious for his viral videos beatboxing with a McDonald’s cup and his podcast UPBEAT with Parker Kane.

-Parker’s videos have reached millions of viewers worldwide.
-One of his videos was cleverly titled, “McDubstep" by the commenting viewers.
-This video is now over 1 billion views on Facebook.
-Parker has since appeared on many different TV shows, including Outrageous Acts of Science, America’s Got Talent, Ridiculousness, and the Steve Harvey Show.
-He’s also been featured in many articles on MTV, Huffington Post, and DailyMail.
+Parker has since appeared on many different TV shows including Outrageous Acts of Science, America’s Got Talent, Ridiculousness, and the Steve Harvey Show.
+He’s also been featured in many online articles from MTV, Huffington Post, DailyMail, and more.

-Parker has delivered powerful speeches and performances across the country and for high-end people and organizations like: Shark Tank’s Daymond John, TEDx, and McDonald’s.
-He continues to bring his message and talents to universities, small businesses, and a great variety of individual events and organizations.
-More recently, he performed for Idaho RizeCon, Idaho State Journal, AmeriHealth, and delivered his 2nd TEDx presentation.
+Parker has delivered powerful speeches and beatbox performances for high-end people and organizations like Shark Tank’s Daymond John, TEDx, and McDonald’s.
+He continues to bring his message and story to stages and podcasts around the country.

 For serious inquiries please email firstname.lastname@example.org